 where $\Sigma$ is Cauchy surface with the orientation given by unit normal $n_\mu$ that points toward the future, see \cite{16}.
 Generally, the symplectic form is surface term obtained by applying Stokes theorem on $\int d^4x \partial_\mu\delta\theta^\mu$ and keeping only the relevant surface term.
-For future null infinity only term at $J^+$ and at past null infinity only term at $J^-$ with the additional change of sign because normal points to the "past".
+For future null infinity only terms at $J^+$ and at past null infinity only terms at $J^-$ with the additional change of sign because normal points to the "past".